RabiulHasan0001/Affective-Computing-Speech-recognition-for-emotion/README.md

 # Affective Computing-Speech emotion recognition
 ## Description:

 This project focuses on building a speech emotion recognition system.
-The system extracts prosodic correlates and cepstral features from speech recordings, and then classifies emotions using a supervised SVM classifier.
+The system extracts prosodic correlates and cepstral features from speech recordings and then classifies emotions using a supervised SVM classifier.

 ## Dataset: